 Cumulative Impacts.
 Actions outside the national seashore and within the surrounding region would have an effect on socioeconomics include an ORV ban in Eastham, ORV use in Orleans, and additional recreational restrictions at Monomoy National Wildlife Refuge.
 The ORV ban and additional restrictions at Monomoy would have an adverse impact on socioeconomics due to potential reduction in visitor spending and rentals, while the town of Orleans would allow for consistent ORV access resulting in a beneficial effect.
-The impact of alternative C, in conjunction with the impacts of these actions, would result in both beneficial and adverse cumulative impacts on socioeconomics and would be over a long time period, with alternative C contributing a slight beneficial increment to the overall cumulative impacts.
+The impact of alternative C, in conjunction with the impacts of these actions, would result in both beneficial and adverse cumulative impacts on socioeconomics and would be over a long time period, with alternative C contributing a slight beneficial and possibly a slight adverse increment to the overall cumulative impacts.

 Conclusion.
 Overall, alternative C would not generally change existing socioeconomic conditions.
 However, the use of lethal selective predator management may allow shorebird breeding and nesting restrictions to be lifted earlier in the season, therefore, resulting in a slightly greater, direct beneficial effect than alternative A. Alternative C would contribute an imperceptible beneficial increment to the overall cumulative impact.
+Alternative C would also contribute an imperceptible adverse increment due to total ban on kitesurfing.
 The effects of alternative C could result in an increase in recreational user days and correspondingly increased spending by recreationists in local communities and at the national seashore.
 This would contribute a minor beneficial effect to the local economy.
 Lethal predator management activities would contribute negligibly to the local economy through increased national seashore spending.